 Product Code M2008D6-5g

-For applications to improve mechanical or electrical properties of material
+In powder form for applications to improve mechanical or electrical properties of materials

-Multi-walled carbon nanotubes (MWCNTs) are a special form of carbon nanotubes in which multiple single-walled carbon nanotubes are nested inside one another.
-Although MWCNTs are still classed as a 1-dimenional form of carbon, the unique properties that are seen within single-walled and double-walled carbon nanotubes are not as prominent.
-The reason for this is the higher probability of defects occurring .
-These disadvantages are offset by the increased dispersability of MWCNTs, and the reduced cost in synthesis and purification of these materials.
+Multi-walled carbon nanotubes (MWCNTs), CAS number 308068-56-6, are a special form of carbon nanotubes in which multiple single-walled carbon nanotubes are nested inside one another.
+MWCNTs are useful for applications that benefit from increased dispersibility, and also enable reduced costs in synthesis and purification of these materials.

 At Ossila we sell a range of MWCNT's with different purities and and diameters.
-Additionally, we sell carbolic acid (COOH) and hydroxyl (-OH) functionalised nanotubes in a range of different diameters.
+Additionally, we sell carboxylic acid (COOH) and hydroxyl (-OH) functionalised nanotubes in a range of different diameters.

 High Purity Multi-Walled Carbon Nanotubes